-Data transfers: Your conversations with the research team and phone interviews will be audiorecorded and send to a professional transcription company for transcription.
+Data transfers: Your phone interviews will be audio-recorded and sent to a professional transcription company for transcription.
 Following transcription, the company will delete their copies of your data.
-If you are in the supported weight loss group, we will securely share your name and contact details with the company providing the shakes and the courier company, so that you can receive the shakes by post.
-You will be contacted by these companies Habitual and DHL for the purposes of the study but will not be contacted directly for marketing purposes.
+If you are in the supported weight loss group, we will securely share your name and contact details with the company providing the shakes and the courier company, so that you can receive the shakes by post if needed.
+You will be contacted by these companies [Habitual and DHL] for the purposes of the study but will not be contacted directly for marketing purposes.
 They will delete this information at the end of the research study.
 In all cases, appropriate contracts and procedures will be in place to ensure all data is kept confidential.